October 8, 2019

 Other must-dos to tick off include visiting Central Park, trying out your ice-skating skills at the Rockefeller Centre and taking a trip on the Staten Island Ferry to see the Statue of Liberty.

 Finally, why not take in a show on Broadway?
-Throughout autumn, ‘Wicked’, ‘The Book of Mormon’ and ‘Aladdin’ are just a few of the many great productions on offer.
+'Moulin Rouge!
+The Musical’, ‘The Book of Mormon’ and ‘Hamilton’ are just a few of the many great productions on offer.

 As summer draws to a close, Dubrovnik’s weather remains warm but the crowds that cram its cobbled streets over the high season recede.
 Along with the tourists and the temperature, the prices also drop – how many more reasons do you need?